UK government plans to revamp holiday pay calculation for part-year workers

-In order to use the service, companies must first register all their employee share plans and arrangements, including existing ones, with HMRC via the Pay as You Earn (PAYE) online services portal.
+In order to use the service, companies must ensure that all their employee share plans and arrangements are first registered with HMRC via the 'Employment Related Securities' section of the Pay as You Earn (PAYE) online services portal.
 Following registration, companies must file their share plans annual returns online, also via the PAYE online services portal.

-As part of the online registration process, plans that benefit from tax advantages in the UK also need to be formally 'self-certified' to benefit from, or continue to benefit from, tax-favoured status.
-If awards were made under a new tax-advantaged scheme in the 2016/17 tax year, the scheme must be self-certified on or before 6 July 2017 in order for the 2016/17 awards to benefit from the tax advantages.
-This will apply to Company Share Option Plans (CSOP), Sharesave/Save As You Earn (SAYE) and Share Incentive Plans (SIP), but not to Enterprise Management Incentive Plans (EMI), for which self-certification is not required for the plan, but there is a separate online notification required for each EMI option.
+If a new tax-advantaged plan was introduced and awards were granted under that plan in the 2021-22 tax year, the plan must be self-certified on or before 6 July 2022 in order for the 2021-22 awards to benefit from the tax-advantaged treatment.
+This will apply to Company Share Option Plans (CSOP), Sharesave/Save As You Earn (SAYE) plans and Share Incentive Plans (SIP), but not to Enterprise Management Incentive Plans (EMI), for which self-certification is not required (although there is a separate online notification required for each EMI option grant).

 There are specific returns for UK tax-advantaged plans.
-There is also a replacement for the old 'Form 42', called the 'Other ERS' return, to cover all other share plans and arrangements.
+There is also a return called 'Other Employment Related Securities (ERS)' return, to cover all other share plans and arrangements which are not tax-advantaged.
 Only one registration is required to cover all non-tax-advantaged arrangements, although companies can choose to have one registration per plan, if preferred.

-Annual returns for the 2016/17 tax year must be submitted to HMRC via the online portal by 24 August 2017, an extension of the normal deadline of 6 July following the end of the reported tax year, as a result of service outages during 2017.
+Annual returns for the 2021-23 tax year must be submitted to HMRC via the PAYE online services portal by 6 July 2023.

 Companies would be well advised to register, and to self-certify where relevant, their plans and arrangements well in advance of this deadline to ensure that there is sufficient time to complete both the registration and the annual filing.